MathStuff/Matrices/README.md

 C.floorForm #Returns the same matrix as "intForm"

 C.roundForm(n) #Returns a matrix of elements' rounded up to n decimal digits.
 Same as round(C,n)

+C.ROW_LIMIT #Attribute to determine the amount of rows to print while representing the matrix, default is 30.

+C.COL_LIMIT #Attribute to determine the amount of columns to print while representing the matrix, default is 12.

 #Available arithmetic operators : "@", "+", "-", "*", "/", "//", "**", "%"